Anangu Pitjantjatjara Yankunytjatjara Ranges landscape

 - Many threatened native plant species, including some herbs and small shrubs found only in this area

-- Threatened birds including the Western bowerbird, grey-crowned babbler and Western geryone
+- Threatened birds including the western bowerbird, grey-crowned babbler and western gerygone

 - Many reptiles including the Musgrave slider unique to this area